 My first posts will deal with the subject of life within the solar system, which in astronomical terms is our own backyard.

 Throughout most of the twentieth century many scientists thought that there could be life on Mars.
 Indeed the famous American astronomer Percival Lowell (1855-1916) claimed to have seen through his telescope a large network of canals built by an intelligent civilization and even produced maps of the Martian canal network.
 These canals certainly provided great material for science fiction writers but they were probably all due to Lowell’s imagination!

 Percival Lowell’s Martian…

 View original post 492 more words

 Anybody who has looked up into the western sky after sunset in the past month will have noticed a brilliant white object - the planet Venus, sometimes called the Evening Star.
-It is brighter than any other planet and ten times brighter than the brightest star Sirius, also known as the Dog Star.
-The "Evening Star"… Continue reading The Evening Star-Venus
+It is brighter than any other planet and ten times brighter than the brightest star Sirius.
+The "Evening Star" Venus next to the Moon… Continue reading The Evening Star-Venus.